 Our Fall 2024 Application is NOW OPEN!

 It can take 4 to 6 weeks to receive the application and supporting documents from CSDCAS, so please submit your letters of reference and transcripts to CSDCAS early!

-Based on the thorough evaluation of completed applications, selected applicants are invited for an on-campus personal interview.
-Personal interviews can run several hours and are scheduled through February and March 2021 by invitation only.
+Based on the thorough evaluation of completed applications, selected applicants are invited for a personal interview.
+Personal interviews can run several hours and are scheduled through February 2024 by invitation only.

 Program Start Date

 Cohorts start fall semester in late August.
 We accept a class size of 27 students.
 View the Audiology program curriculum.

 Because the block method of curriculum delivery for our AuD program does not easily support integration of students from other programs, we are unable to accept transfer credit.